On March 6, 1857 the U.S. Supreme Court declared in Dred Scott v. Sandford that:

 Often left out of the traditional narrative is Harriet Scott, who filed a petition for freedom at the same time (April 6, 1846) and with the same lawyer as her husband Dred Scott.
 They were both deeply concerned for their two daughters.
 As the cases progressed, the courts decided in 1850 that the final decision made for Dred Scott’s petition would be applied to Harriet Scott’s.

-It is also important to note that the Harriet and Dred Scott met at Fort Snelling in what is now the state of Minnesota.
-This counters the myth of slavery being limited to the South and plantation owners.
+It is also important to note that Harriet and Dred Scott met at Fort Snelling in what is now the state of Minnesota.
+This counters the misperception of slavery being limited to the South and on plantations.
 They were enslaved on a U.S. military base by U.S. Army officers.
+[Read more in Slavery’s Reach: Southern Slaveholders in the North Star State by Christopher P. Lehman.]

 “From Dred Scott to Ferguson: Missouri at the Heart of a National Debate” by Blair Kelly in CommonDreams.org.